mesolitica/NLP-Models-Tensorflow/README.md

 I will attached github repositories for models that I not implemented from scratch, basically I copy, paste and fix those code for deprecated issues.

+## Tensorflow version

+Tensorflow version 1.10 and above only.

 ## Contents

 ### [Text classification](text-classification)